Last Updated: July 30, 2021

 Super Loco, a newish sister restaurant of Lucha Loco, has become a major draw inside the Robertson Quay area.
 Super Loco just so happens to be about a block away from where I stay, so I’ve been more than a few times.
 The verdict – skip their dinner and head over for the weekend brunch.

-While I was meh on Super Locos’ dinner offerings (portions too small and not enough cheese) their bunch knocks it out for me.
+While I was meh on Super Locos’ dinner offerings (portions too small and not enough cheese) their brunch knocks it out for me.
 By far my favourite item is the Super Huevos Rancheros.
 A generously sized cheese quesadilla is laid on a pile of black beans and topped with salsa, guacamole, sour cream and two fried eggs.
 Their fresh juices, smoothies and ‘bloody maria’ are a stellar addition to the brunch experience.

 Super Loco: 60 Robertson Quay, The Quayside, #01-13, Singapore 238252 | Tel: +65 6235 8900 | Website

 New to my radar, La Salsa serves up tasty, well-executed, no fuss, classic Mexican dishes inside a hip, yet relaxed atmosphere.
 Their homemade guacamole has guests returning for that alone, while the size and punch of flavour in their sizzling fajitas will have me returning.